pressbooks/pressbooks/readme.txt

 Pressbooks 3.0 adds support for book themes built with SASS, dynamic support of non-Latin character sets in any theme, and the EPUB 3 standard.
 Please note that Pressbooks 3.0 requires PHP 5.6.

 == Changelog ==

+= 3.3.0 =
+* Allow a user to choose their password when registering.
+* Allow a network administrator to replace the Pressbooks News dashboard feed with their own RSS feed or disable the dashboard feed entirely.

 = 3.2.0 =
 * Requires WordPress 4.4.2.